Heatwave in Paris: museums offering climate-controlled or refreshingly cool itineraries

 Swimming and pools, parks open all night, restaurants and cinemas cooled by air conditioning: everyone is looking for a cool, pleasant spot to weather the heatwave.
 If you prefer art to swimming, here’s good news!
 Several museums offer air-conditioned or refreshingly cooled spaces.
 You can breathe easy while admiring the masterpieces in Parisian museums.

 Pic de chaleur : que faire à Paris quand il fait trop chaud ?
 Nos sorties rafraîchissantesPic de chaleur : que faire à Paris quand il fait trop chaud ?
 Nos sorties rafraîchissantesPic de chaleur : que faire à Paris quand il fait trop chaud ?
 Nos sorties rafraîchissantesPic de chaleur : que faire à Paris quand il fait trop chaud ?
-Nos sorties rafraîchissantes Heat wave at its peak: what to do in Paris when it’s too hot?
-Fresh ideas for cooling outings.
+Nos sorties rafraîchissantes Heat spike: what to do when it gets too hot in Paris?
+Our cooling outings

 So, which ones are these air‑conditioned museums?
 Some art venues offer a shaded garden, others dodge the peak heat without feeling really cool.
 A handful of museums, though, still promise reliable air conditioning throughout the visit.